NumberHound/Data/Dogs/Codebook.md

 Being gentle with children, sturdy enough to handle the heavy-handed pets and hugs they can dish out, and having a blasé attitude toward running, screaming children are all traits that make a kid-friendly dog.
 You may be surprised by who's on that list: Fierce-looking Boxers are considered good with children, as are American Staffordshire Terriers (aka pit bulls).
 Small, delicate, and potentially snappy dogs such as Chihuahuas aren't so family-friendly.

-**All dogs are individuals.
+All dogs are individuals.
 Our ratings are generalizations, and they're not a guarantee of how any breed or individual dog will behave.
 Dogs from any breed can be good with children based on their past experiences, training on how to get along with kids, and personality.
 No matter what the breed or breed type, all dogs have strong jaws, sharp pointy teeth, and may bite in stressful circumstances.
 Young children and dogs of any breed should always be supervised by an adult and never left alone together, period.

-Dog Friendly:
+DogFriendly:

 Friendliness toward dogs and friendliness toward humans are two completely different things.
 Some dogs may attack or try to dominate other dogs even if they're love-bugs with people; others would rather play than fight; and some will turn tail and run.
 Breed isn't the only factor; dogs who lived with their littermates and mother until at least six to eight weeks of age and who spent lots of time playing with other dogs during puppyhood, are more likely to have good canine social skills.

-Friendly Toward Strangers:
+FriendlyTowardStrangers:

 Stranger-friendly dogs will greet guests with a wagging tail and a nuzzle; others are shy, indifferent, or even aggressive.
 However, no matter what the breed, a dog who was exposed to lots of different types, ages, sizes, and shapes of people as a puppy will respond better to strangers as an adult.

-Amount Of Shedding:
+AmountOfShedding:

 If you're going to share your home with a dog, you'll need to deal with some level of dog hair on your clothes and in your house.
 However, shedding does vary greatly among the breeds: Some dogs shed year-round, some "blow" seasonally -- produce a snowstorm of loose hair -- some do both, and some shed hardly at all.
-If you're a neatnik you'll need to either pick a low-shedding breed, or relax your standards.
+If you're a neat freak you'll need to either pick a low-shedding breed, or relax your standards.

-Drooling Potential:
+DroolingPotential:

 Drool-prone dogs may drape ropes of slobber on your arm and leave big, wet spots on your clothes when they come over to say hello.
-If you've got a laid-back attitude toward slobber, fine; but if you're a neatnik, you may want to choose a dog who rates low in the drool department.
+If you've got a laid-back attitude toward slobber, fine; but if you're a neat freak, you may want to choose a dog who rates low in the drool department.

-Easy To Groom:
+EasyToGroom:

 Some breeds are brush-and-go dogs; others require regular bathing, clipping, and other grooming just to stay clean and healthy.
 Consider whether you have the time and patience for a dog that needs a lot of grooming, or the money to pay someone else to do it.

-General Health:
+GeneralHealth:

 Due to poor breeding practices, some breeds are prone to certain genetic health problems, such as hip dysplasia.
 This doesn't mean that every dog of that breed will develop those diseases; it just means that they're at an increased risk.
 If you're buying a puppy, it's a good idea to find out which genetic illnesses are common to the breed you're interested in, so you can ask the breeder about the physical health of your potential pup's parents and other relatives.

-Potential For Weight Gain:
+PotentialForWeightGain:

 Some breeds have hearty appetites and tend to put on weight easily.
 As in humans, being overweight can cause health problems in dogs.
 If you pick a breed that's prone to packing on pounds, you'll need to limit treats, make sure he gets enough exercise, and measure out his daily kibble in regular meals rather than leaving food out all the time.